SAP-samples/teched2023-IN264/exercises/ex3/README.md

 26. Switch to the "<b>Exchange Property</b>" tab and press the "<b>Add</b>" button twice to provide the following values:
     > [!IMPORTANT]
     > Replace **XXX** with the participant number that is assigned to you.
+    > <br/> Make sure to add the manager Email ID in small case.
-    > <br/>You only act as a manager for the hired new employee that's why we need to add your used ID as Manager's Email ID, so that you get the approval task in your inbox.
+    > <br/><br/>You only act as a manager for the hired new employee that's why we need to add your used ID as Manager's Email ID, so that you get the approval task in your inbox.

     - <b>Property 1</b>
        - Name: **managerEmailID**